Phalcode/gamevault-docs/docs/gamevault-plus/introduction.md

 ### Are there going to be more features added to GameVault+?

-Of course!, You are the people keeping our project alive after all.
+Of course!
+You are the people keeping our project alive after all.

 Expect updates with awesome new GameVault+ content and improvements down the road.
 We are committed to enhancing the GameVault+ experience.